jetty840/freelss/README.md

 #FreeLSS

 FreeLSS is a laser scanning program for the Raspberry Pi.
 It allows a Raspberry Pi to function as the core to a complete turn table laser scanning system.

+###THIS FORK

+This fork adds Neopixel ring support to freelss.
+It includes the circuit/board design for a small mainly SMD shield to handle Neopixels / lasers and steppers.

+The advantage of the Neopixel ring is adjustable color and brightness for illumination of the object and reporting of the ip address at startup (useful in DHCP configs).

+If you are not usng Neopixels, you can still use the board and omit a few components if you require a small form factor.